pravbk100/pravMotion/README.md

 ---

 ## 🔓 Open Source
 This project is open source and built using Apple's **FxPlug SDK**.
-The final cut pro plugin scene seems close knit one with not enough knowldge flowing around except few big shot developers.
+The final cut pro plugin scene seems close knit one with not enough knowldge flowing around.
 I hope this project inspire common final cut users/hobbiests/coders to build more plugins.

 ### 📜 License
 pravMotion is released under the **MIT License**.
 You are free to use, modify, and distribute it in both personal and commercial projects.